Amazon rainforest deforestation – today’s actions create tomorrows karma

-The longer we allow carbon emissions to increase the more challenging it will be to reduce them to within acceptable limits.
-Amazon rainforest is of the greatest concerns for humankind, not only to be protected because of its beauty, biological diversity and healing effects but without Amazon rainforest, the chances for human survival next century will become impossible.
-Amazon rainforest fact for action is a part of the post See full slideshow research Amazon rainforest deforestation – today’s actions create tomorrows karma.
+The longer we allow carbon emissions to increase, the more challenging it will be to reduce them to within acceptable limits.
+Amazon rainforest is of the most significant concerns for humankind, not only to be protected because of its beauty, biological diversity and healing effects but without Amazon rainforest, the chances for human survival next century will become impossible.
+Amazon rainforest fact for action is a part of the post: Amazon rainforest – today’s actions create tomorrows karma.

-- Amazon drainage basin covers 40% of South Americas continent with a landmass of 8 million km2.
+- Amazon drainage basin covers 40 per cent of South Americas continent with a landmass of 8 million km2.

-- The Amazon rainforest territory belonging to nine nations, whereof the majority (60%) of the forest is contained within Brazil, followed by Peru with 13%, Colombia with 10%, and with smaller amounts in, Venezuela, Ecuador, Bolivia, Guyana, Suriname and French Guiana.
+- The Amazon rainforest territory belonging to nine nations, of which the majority (60 per cent) of the forest is contained within Brazil, followed by Peru with 13 per cent, Colombia with 10 per cent, and with smaller amounts in, Venezuela, Ecuador, Bolivia, Guyana, Suriname and French Guiana

-- The rainforests once covered 14% of the earth’s land surface, however, today only 6% of Earth ’s surface.
+- The rainforests once covered 14 per cent of the earth’s land surface, however, today only 6 per cent of Earth ’s surface

-- 1/5 of the world’s freshwater is in Amazon Basin’s rivers, streams, and tributaries.
+- 1/5 of the world’s fresh water is in the Amazon River Basin, streams, and tributaries.

 - 14,000 (22530km) miles of Amazon waterway are navigable, the main river more than 4000 miles (6437km) long

-- The extreme amount of 28 (105 billion liters) billion gallons of water flow into the Atlantic every minute, makes it the largest river system in the world.
+- The extreme amount of 28 (105 billion litres) billion gallons of water flow into the Atlantic every minute, makes it the most extensive river system in the world.

 - Amazon rainforest receives 9 feet (274cm) of rain every year

-- 80% western world died to originate in the rainforest with its gifts to the world include
+- 80 per cent of the western world died to originate in the rainforest with its gifts to the world include

 - Fruits: avocados, coconuts, figs, oranges, lemons, grapefruit, bananas, guavas, pineapples, mangos and tomatoes.